josunect/fileserver/README.md

 The example has been done for kubernetes and minikube
 - minikube start --driver=docker

-We need to map the file cert directory: (The image expects a /tmp/mycert.crt and /tmp/mycert.key)
+We need to map the file cert directory: (The image expects a mycert.crt and mycert.key)

-- minikube mount $HOME/data:/tmp
+- minikube mount $HOME/data:/usr/secrets

 (So we don't need volumne.yaml)

+- kubectl create -f configmap.yaml
 - kubectl create -f deployment.yaml
 - kubectl apply -f service.yaml
 - kubectl apply -f ingress.yaml